GuduleLapointe/w4os/README.md

 HG helper scripts
 -----------------

-This is a modification of NSL helpers scripts to allow better integration in hypergrid environment.
+This is an addition to NSL helpers scripts collection to allow better integration in hypergrid environment.

 Developed for Speculoos.world grid, it should be useable as is by other grids